Fishing outlook for april

 Overall, we are expecting a warm April but there's always a chance for snow storms over the next month or two.
 Take advantage of the warmer days and early season fishing as it seems to be heating up, specifically on our freestones.
 The Eagle and Colorado River are open and fishing well right now.
-Take advantage of the early runoff season on these freestones.
 The fish are gorging themselves after a long winter, getting healthy servings of stoneflies, worms, baetis, and midges.
 We will still see trout holding in their usual winter lies, but expect to see some warming water temperatures in the next week or two that will cause fish to move up into some of the faster riffles and pocket water.

 In terms of tailwater fishing, the Middle Blue River above Green Mountain Reservoir has been treating us very well the last few weeks.
 With a quick river seine we found an abundance of drake nymphs, cranefly larva, small stoneflies, and your usual baetis and midges.
 Hare's Ears, TDJ Golden Stones, Two Bit Hookers, egg patterns, Zebra midges and RS2's are all productive patterns this time of year on the Middle Blue River.